 The American Society of Hematology Minority Medical Student Award Program (MMSAP)

-The American Society of Hematology's MMSAP program provides funds to medical students to allow them to complete a summer research experience and to attend the ASH annual meeting.
-The research experience is approximately 8-12 weeks for 1st and 2nd year minority medical students.
+The American Society of Hematology's MMSAP program provides funds to medical students to allow them to complete a summer research experience and collaborate with a research mentor.
+At the end of the experience, the student will present their findings at the ASH annual meeting.
+The research experience is approximately 8-12 weeks for 1st and 2nd year underrepresented medical students.
 Awards include a $5,000 stipend and the benefit of 2 mentors to assist with their experience.
-For more information, contact ASH Awars at firstname.lastname@example.org or (202) 776-0544.
-Applications are available at: www.hematology.org/education/awards/mmsap.cfm
+Applications are available at: http://www.hematology.org/awards/mmsap/2624.aspx

 Application deadline: March 15th.

-Betty Ford Institute for Medical Students Scholarship Program
+Betty Ford Summer Institute for Medical Students Scholarship Program

 Scholarships are offered to medical students to participate in a five day experiential program in the Inpatient or Family Program at the Betty Ford Center, Rancho Mirage, California.
 This experience is designed to give students a better insight of the addictive disease and recovery process.
-A total of 60 scholarships are offered to attend one of seven sessions offered.
-Applications can be obtained via the internet at www.bettyfordcenter.org
+Scholarships are offered to attend one of seven sessions offered.
+Applications are available at: www.bettyfordcenter.org